Steven Reed (mayor)

-Steven L. Reed (born 1974) is an American jurist, politician, and the mayor of Montgomery, Alabama.
+Steven L. Reed (born February 20, 1974) is an American jurist, politician, and the mayor of Montgomery, Alabama.
 A member of the Democratic Party, he was a probate judge in Montgomery County.
+Reed is the first African-American mayor of Montgomery.

 Early life and education

-Steven L. Reed was born in Montgomery, Alabama to Joe and Mollie Reed (née Perry) as one of three children.
+Steven L. Reed was born in Montgomery, Alabama, to Joe and Mollie Reed (née Perry) as one of three children.
 His father, Joe, was one of the first class of elected members of the Montgomery City Council from 1975 to 1999.
-Steven Reed earned a Bachelor of Arts from Morehouse College and a Master of Business Administration from Vanderbilt University.
+Reed earned a Bachelor of Arts from Morehouse College and a Master of Business Administration from Vanderbilt University.

 Reed is a member of the Omega Psi Phi fraternity, having been initiated into its Theta Alpha graduate chapter in 1998.

 Early career

 He was a financial analyst, then changed careers and lobbied the Alabama legislature, and worked for Lieutenant Governor Jim Folsom Jr.

 Reed was elected as probate judge in 2012.
 In February 2015, he was the first probate judge in the state of Alabama who started issuing same-sex marriage licenses after district judge Callie V. Granade struck the state's ban on same-sex marriage, defying Alabama Chief Justice Roy Moore.
 In March 2015, after a ruling by the Alabama Supreme Court, he stopped issuing them.